wks/homepage-source/blog/_posts/2022-05-16-fifteen-years-transitiveclosure.md

 It remains the only class that overrides `processNode` but note `processEdge` in the history of JikesRVM, even today.

-With this change, `TransitiveClosure` started to serve purposes.
+With this change, `TransitiveClosure` started to serve two distinct purposes.

-1. One was the callback for `scanObject`, and
+1.  the callback for `scanObject`, and
-2.  the other was the place to enqueue an object after tracing it.
+2.  the place to enqueue an object after tracing it.

 If a class was only used in one of the two cases, it would override only one of the two methods.